 The breathing exercise serves a dual clinical purpose: calming the child while facilitating mask induction — a direct operational benefit designed by a 15-year pediatric anesthesiologist.

 Strong evidence supports plush companions as transitional objects that reduce pain, anxiety, and stress in pediatric patients during medical procedures.
+Bruno and Polly aren’t just characters — they are clinically grounded comfort companions.

 Parental anxiety directly amplifies child anxiety.
 Preparing families two weeks out reduces parent distress at check-in — improving throughput and staff experience alike.